P. K. Jayalakshmi

-P. K. Jayalakshmi is an Indian politician and the former Minister for Welfare of Backward Communities in the state Government of Kerala.
+P. K. Jayalakshmi is an Indian politician and the former Minister for Welfare of Backward Communities, Youth affairs, Muzeum and Zoo in the state Government of Kerala.

 Life

 On 10 May 2015, she married C. A. Anilkumar, who is the grand-nephew of her father.
 Their marriage took place according to the traditions of Kurichiya tribe.
 She graduated in BA English from Government College Mananthavady.

 She became only the third minister in Kerala to marry while holding office.
-She retired from politics in 2019 due to issues from Kerala congress.